Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Lessons learned

 \section{Lessons learned}

-Triangulating qualitative and quantitative findings, we distilled lessons learned and directly provided guidance to design and implement future decisions.
+Triangulating qualitative and quantitative findings, we distilled lessons learned and provided direct guidance on designing and implementing future decisions.
 The four research questions are correlated with these lessons, thus determining the practical implications of our studies.
 They explain how the interaction between various design options, methods of explanation, and user differences affects the effectiveness and the perceived utility of AI-produced phishing warning messages.